Explore map data

 - On the Bookmarks pane, click the Portland bookmark.

-The map extent zooms in back to Portland, Oregon.
+The map extent zooms back to Portland, Oregon.

 Next, you will explore the layer's pop-up.